Size-biased diffusion limits and the inclusion process: Introduction and main results

-The Poisson-Dirichlet distribution is a one-parameter family of probability measures supported on $\nabla := \big\{ p\in\overline{\nabla}\,:\, \sum_{i=1}^\infty p_i= 1\big\}\subset \overline{\nabla}$.
+The name Poisson-Dirichlet diffusion is adequate, since its unique invariant distribution is the \emph{Poisson-Dirichlet distribution} PD($\theta$).
+The Poisson-Dirichlet distribution is a one-parameter family of probability measures supported on $\nabla$.
 It was first introduced by Kingman \cite{Ki75} as a natural limit of Dirichlet distributions.
 However, there is a more intuitive construction of the Poisson-Dirichlet distribution using a stick-breaking procedure, see for example \cite{Fe10}.
 Later, the distribution was identified as the unique stationary measure of the split-merge dynamics \cite{DMWZZ04, Sc05} and the Poisson-Dirichlet diffusion \cite{EK81}.
 Despite it being introduced in the field of population genetics, the Poisson-Dirichlet distribution has since then also appeared in statistical mechanics \cite{GUW11,BeUe11,IoTo20} and recently in interacting particle systems \cite{JCG19,CGG21}.

-Naturally, one can consider the mapping of the Poisson-Dirichlet diffusion under $\mu^{(\cdot)}$ which yields a process on $E\subset\mathcal{M}_1([0,1])$.
+Naturally, one can consider the mapping of the Poisson-Dirichlet diffusion under the isomorphism $\mu^{(\cdot)}$, cf. Lemma~\ref{lem_isomorphism_simplex_measures}, which yields a process on $E\subset\mathcal{M}_1([0,1])$.
 Indeed, this push-forward process agrees with the process generated by $\genFin$.
+The proof of this fact can be found in the appendix.